knewyousir/WFI-session-3/readme.md

 # III - Server Side with ExpressJS

-Today we continue to work with NPM and start looking at Expressjs - exploring some of its capabilities.
+Today we continue to work with NPM and start looking at ExpressJS and server side development.

 ## Homework

 * Watch a [Crash Course on Express](https://youtu.be/gnsO8-xJ8rs) and follow along in your editor
-* Download the done branch of this repo, review the steps below, and get the communication between the form and _your own account_ on mLab working (see the [instructions for connecting](https://docs.mlab.com/connecting/)
+* Download the done branch of this repo, review the steps below, and get the communication between the form and _your own account_ on mLab working (see the [instructions for connecting](https://docs.mlab.com/connecting/)).

-## NODE and Express JS
+## NODE

-### NODE

 As an implementation of a JS engine outside the browser, Node can run JS on the server: